jadecobra/python_tdd_exercises/source/data structures: booleans.rst

   * ``""`` is ``False`` which means an empty ``string`` is ``False``
   * ``0`` is ``False``

-we can sum this up as
+I can sum this up as

 * ``False`` is a ``boolean``